What Should an Intranet Include: Must-Have Components of an Intranet Platform

 In conclusion, you should choose a versatile and dynamic platform, like Powell Intranet, that supports efficient internal communication, collaboration, and access to information.
 By opting for a solution that offers these must-have features and components, your company can create a powerful intranet that enhances productivity and engages employees effectively.

-For more insights on intranet features, check out our article on must-have intranet features.
+For more insights on starting your intranet project intranet features, check out our article on how to build an intranet.

 Remember, what should an intranet include is a critical question to answer to unlock the full potential of your organization’s digital workspace.
-With the right tools and features in place, your intranet becomes a valuable asset that propels your business forward.
+With the right tools and features, your intranet becomes a valuable asset that propels your business forward.